Hellblazer/Prime-Mover/README.md

 ### Important!
 Requires  __--enable-preview__
 Prime Mover now requires the [Virtual Thread preview feature from Project Loom](https://openjdk.org/jeps/425).
-Unfortunately, this means that the Maven plugin for Prime Mover ultimately requires  __--enable-preview__  to be used to run the plugin.
+Unfortunately, this means that the Maven plugin for Prime Mover ultimately requires  __--enable-preview__  to be used to run this plugin.
 As the Prime Mover plugin is run during normal build processing to test the plugin, this poses a problem of how to configure this correctly in Maven.
 The answer is, of course, you  **cannot**  - lol.
+The plugin, under test, will run with the options from the invoking JVM!
 Consequently, you  __must__  have  __"--enable-preview"__  in your [_MAVEN_OPTS_](https://maven.apache.org/configure.html).

 Much apologies for this inconvienence.
 This requirement will be eliminated soon with Java 21, as Project Loom is no longer preview, but a released feature of Java 21.
+This is scheduled for September 2023.

 ## Building
-Requires Java 20 and Maven 3.83+
+Requires Java 20 and Maven 3.94+

 To build: